kornilov-d/lazytune/README.md

 From music fans to music fans.
 Find the playlist by genre, mood, fav artist/band.

-All playlists are currently available here 🔗[Telegram channel](https://t.me/fuckfuckfuckfuckf)
+All playlists are currently available here 🔗 [Telegram channel](https://t.me/fuckfuckfuckfuckf)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).